felixguendling/cista/README.md

 # Use Cases

-Reader and writer should run on the same architecture (e.g. 64 bit big endian).
+Reader and writer should have the same pointer width.
+Loading data on systems with a different byte order (endianess) is supported.
 Examples:

   - Asset loading for all kinds of applications (i.e. game assets, GIS data, large graphs, etc.)